 “Quality in a service or product is not what you put into it.
 It is what the client or customer gets out of it.” ~Peter Drucker

 For example, If any module of the app is trying to read a database at the same time and another module is trying to update/modify the records in the same database.
-Let’s say, you logged-in to the App.
-So one thread of the app is trying to get the response from the database and at the same time user click on another module of the app and trying to update the record in the same database.
+Let’s say, you logged in to the App.
+So one thread of the app is trying to get the response from the database and at the same time, the user clicks on another module of the app and tries to update the record in the same database.
 These types of scenarios can be skipped during testing.

-There are many services that run pairings of different devices and variations of operating systems and make them available, but that would likely be excess expensive than a simulator/Emulator.
+There are many services that run pairings of different devices and variations of operating systems and make them available, but that would likely be excessively more expensive than a simulator/Emulator.
 Budget matters here.

 Ways To Capture The iOS Application’s Crash Logs

 There are multiple ways to get the crash logs of IOS applications.
-But in my blog, I will be explaining a few of the methods.
+But in my post, I will be explaining a few of the methods.

 For Windows 10/Window 7/Window XP: